 I went through a rough period financially after getting out of graduate school.
 I could not find work in my chosen field, criminal psychology.
-I worked per diem (as needed/as available) at a halfway house for the severely mentally ill, and part time at a corrective program for drunk drivers, and during the spring and fall, teaching a class or two at a community college.
+I worked per diem (as needed/as available) at a halfway house for the severely mentally ill, and during the spring and fall, teaching a class or two at a community college.

 Money was tight at times, especially during the summer, when there were no classes for me to teach.
 One Thursday, I had the very unpleasant awareness that the fridge was more or less empty, all I had was a handful of change, and there was no paycheck until the next day.

 What to do?

 - Go hungry